aptvision/docker-conquest/README.md

 ### Docker compose

-Alternatively, see [docker-compose.yml] for an example docker-compose file (using postgres).
-This will get you up and running quickly:
+Alternatively, use docker-compose.
+See the [compose-examples](compose-examples) directory for examples.
+To run conquest using postgres for example:

-    docker-compose -f compose-examples/docker-compose-postgres.yml
+    docker-compose --file compose-examples/docker-compose-postgres.yml --project-name conquest up

 ### Ports
 The following ports on the container are exposed for you to bind to: